 Generative Engine Optimization Guide

-In this guide to optimizing content for Generative AI search engines, you get a glimpse into a slightly different way of winning the search engine wars.
-AI is here and we must master it, or see our visibility online disappear.
+In this guide to optimizing content for Generative AI search engines, you get a glimpse into a slightly different way of winning the new search engine wars.
+AI is here and we must master it, limit its threats, leverage its opportunity, or see our visibility online disappear.

 GEO is a new technique that can help us create: